 Why buying a cheap robovac

 Cheaper doesn't necessarily have to be worse.
-Yes, probably for a price of $400 and below you probably will not find a robot with smart navigation (Xiaomi Mi Robot is the only exception here) but maybe you don't really need it?
+Yes, probably for a price of $400 and below you probably will not find a robot with smart navigation (the Xiaomi Mi Robot is the only exception here) but maybe you don't really need it?
 Let's figure out why you might like the idea of buying a less expensive robot vacuum cleaner.

 Bare floor performance

 If your home doesn't have any carpet - cheap robot vacuum would be ideal for you.
 Especially the ones with rubber brushes such as iLIFE A6 that were designed for bare floors.
 Most of the cheap robot cleaners perform well on a hardwood floor, pile, tile marble, etc. Even pet hair on the bare floor is not an issue for a budget robovac making it almost the same when it comes to comparing less and more expensive machines.

 Runtime & Battery Life

-Not all the cheap robots last longer than most expensive models.
-For example, Xiaomi Roborock lasts about 150 minutes which makes it the beast so we will not find a cheaper device that would run this long (the exception is Xiaomi Mi Robot).
+Not all the cheap robots last longer than the most expensive models.
+For example, the Roborock S5 lasts about 150 minutes which makes it the beast so we will not find a cheaper device that would run this long (the exception is the Xiaomi Mi Robot).
 Most of the top-level models run for about 100 minutes top because they usually come with a powerful motor.

 Speaking of the long working session - iLIFE is probably a winner here.
 We already disclose this topic and tried to make things clear talking about a super long runtime iLIFE robots have.
 Almost all the models from its family last about 120-140 minutes covering a big cleaning area on one charge.

 When it comes to the super popular robots on Amazon such as Eufy RoboVac, ECOVACS Deebot, Housmile, PureClean, KOIOS, Dibea, etc, you will find that most of the robots run for about 90-110 minutes in one charge and some of them have a strong suction power that can easily clean thin carpets from pet hair, dirt, and dust.

 Performing On Carpeting Surface